 Be Mindful of Hard Foods and Objects

 Avoid biting down on very hard items such as ice cubes, boiled sweets, popcorn kernels, or non-food objects like pen caps.
+If you have existing dental restorations, these may be particularly vulnerable to damage from excessive force.

 Maintain Good Oral Health